No products in the cart.

 22. Table Roll

-Roll the ball from the tip of your fingers to your palm.
-This hand therapy exercise focuses more on coordination than strength.
+With the ball placed on a table, roll the ball from the tip of your fingers to your palm and back.
+This hand therapy exercise requires more coordination than strength.

 23. Finger Flexion